- Buy 21 subscruptions to Inside Flyer magazine, earning 2500 Starwood points for each purchase

 - Transfer those Starwood points to Qantas at 1:2 (with bonus, 20,000 Starwood points yielded 50,000 Qantas points back then)

 - Qantas used to let you book Concorde for the same price as British Airways first class.
 Shortly thereafter Qantas increased the cost of premium cabin awards as much as 92%.

 This was after Concorde’s one and only crash in 2000 but before its last flight in 2003.

 Air France flight AF4590 punctured a tire running over a piece of metal from a Continental DC-10 that had taken off before it.
 The tire exploded, and rubber from the tire hit the plane’s fuel tank and caused a fire.
 With only one operational engine the plane couldn’t gain altitude.

-It’s amazing that Concorde entered commercial service in 1976, and its Mach 2 speeds haven’t been matched by new aircraft since.
+It’s amazing that Concorde entered commercial service as long ago as 1976 yet its Mach 2 speeds haven’t been matched by new aircraft since.
 But Concorde took about 8 times as much fuel per passenger mile as a conventional jet, and the sonic booms it generated created backlash from voters.